Navigation Menu

 Writings Index ]

-The poetry on the signs was doggerel, but it was catchy and memorable.
+The poetry on the signs was doggerel, as you can see from the authentic set of signs shown to the right, but it was catchy and memorable.
 Sometimes, as a public service, a set would make a point about driving safety.
 I’m old enough to remember those signs, and I’m also crazy enough to invent some Burma Shave-style doggerel of my own.
 You’ll be driving past the signs at about 45 MPH (73 km/h), and — just as it was back then — you won’t know what set of signs will be coming up.
 (It’s not as if there were only one!)

 Whose Signs